Sign up for the project email newsletter.

 The Portland Water Bureau recently replaced reservoirs built in 1894 with a new 12.4-million-gallon, seismically reinforced underground reservoir.
 Since 2021, the underground reservoir has been supplying water to Portland’s west side and serving more than 360,000 people, including all downtown businesses and residents, twenty schools, five hospital complexes, and more than sixty parks.
 The new reservoir was engineered to withstand future seismic activity and movement from an ancient landslide on site.

-This summer, the Water Bureau is beginning to develop the former reservoir at the lower end of the site—Reservoir 4—into a lowland wildlife habitat area, bioswale, and reflecting pool.
-Construction to build a reflecting pool on top of the new underground reservoir, which was built within the footprint of Reservoir 3, is expected to start in the spring of 2024 and finish sometime during the winter of 2024–25.
+The Water Bureau is currently developing the former reservoir at the lower end of the site—Reservoir 4—into a lowland wildlife habitat area, bioswale, and reflecting pool.
+Construction to build a reflecting pool on top of the new underground reservoir, which was built within the footprint of Reservoir 3, is happening now and expected to be completed in 2025.

 The project is part of the Water Bureau's Capital Improvement Program and is funded by revenue bond proceeds paid back with the utility ratepayers' fund.